ianstormtaylor/slate/docs/general/contributing.md

 ## Running integration tests

-To run integrations with [Playwright](https://playwright.dev/), first run `pnpm dev` to run the examples website, then run `pnpm playwright` in a separate session to open the Playwright test suite.
-Or alternatively, run just `pnpm test:integration-local`.
+To run integrations with [Playwright](https://playwright.dev/), either:

+- run `pnpm dev` and then `pnpm playwright` in a separate session
+- or run `pnpm test:integration-local`

+The local integration command manages its own exported-site server, so it does not need the normal dev server to already be running.

 ### Running integration tests in Docker